 Divide as evenly as possible so the muffins bake better.
 I use a cookie scoop.

-Bake according to instructions in the recipe card.
-They will rise and crack lightly and that is fine.
+Bake according to the instructions on the recipe card.
+They will rise and crack lightly, and that is fine.

 Kitchen notes